-Under section 69 of the Whistleblowers Protection Act 2001, I am required to issue guidelines to help public bodies handle disclosures and comply with the Act.
-The guidelines are provided in a separate section of this report and on my website <www.ombudsman.vic.gov.au>.
+Under section 69 of the Act I am required to issue guidelines to help public bodies handle disclosures and comply with the Act.
+The guidelines are provided in Appendix 2 of this report and on my website at www.ombudsman.vic.gov.au.